 In addition, South Carolina law specified where trade could be carried on.
-A trader's license stated where he was authorized to trade, and he could not work elsewhere.132 It was illegal to bring natives into white settlements without prior permission.133 It was illegal for whites to travel into Indian country without prior permission.134
+A trader's license stated where he was authorized to trade, and he could not work elsewhere.
+It was illegal to bring natives into white settlements without prior permission.
+It was illegal for whites to travel into Indian country without prior permission.

 South Carolina also laid down rules for the conduct of merchants engaged in Indian commerce.
 Fraud, duress, and other bad conduct was interdicted and punished.
 Traders were expected to cooperate in enforcement of the law.
 They were not to discuss politics with Indians.
 Traders' goods sometimes were subject to price controls, and usually could not be sold on credit.
-They were not to discuss politics with Indians.